tranvansang/express-transformer/README.md

   ///req.query.pagee is ensured to exist, be integer type, and >= 0, and subtracted 1 from value passed from client })
 ```
-More common, but obvious case
+More complicated, but obviously common case
 ```javascript
 app.use('/signup',
   transformer('email')